 List.map2_exn for combining the list of data in the row with the list of widths:

-Now we can bring this all together in a single function that renders the table:
+Finally, we can bring this all together to build the

 More Useful List Functions

-The previous example we worked through touched on only three of the functions in
+The previous example touched on only three of the functions in

 List.
 We won’t cover the entire interface (for that you should look at the online docs), but a few more functions are useful enough to mention here.